Puppies and Stairs: When is it Safe? (Breeder Advice)

 “In fact, walking UP stairs can be a great way to help improve active range of motion, muscle strength, and proprioception (the awareness of the position and movement of the body).
 Navigating stairs daily have helped Dr. Kirkby Shaw’s dogs with arthritis maintain their mobility!”.
 [2]

-What can we deduce from the information provided?
+What can we conclude from this?

 Q: I recently heard that a dog should not walk on stairs until they are one year old, but my puppy is around 3 months old.